 - Cheap quality LED desk lights won't last for as long as better brands.
-They are not as durable, and the lights are not made with care.
-That means you'll end up replacing each fixture every couple of years, which can be annoying, especially with the 'all-in-one' lamps that are popular these days.
+They are not as durable, and the diodes are not made with care.
+That means you'll end up replacing fixtures every couple of years.
+That can be annoying and wasteful, especially with the 'all-in-one' lamps that are popular these days.

-- Cheaper lamps with LED bulbs tend to eat up more power than their better made counterparts.
-Inefficient wiring means that excess energy is shed in the form of heat, raising your power bill and minimizing one of the main positive features.
-Go with a good brand and you'll notice a lower bill.
+- Cheaper lamps with LED bulbs tend to eat up more power than their better-made counterparts.
+Inefficient wiring means that excess energy is shed in the form of heat, raising your power bill and undermining one of the main positive features.
+Go with a good brand and you'll notice a lower electrical bill.

 - Light quality on low quality LEDs is noticeably worse than you'll find with high end brands.
-You'll experience a lot more eye stress and strain, as well as headache.
-Why invest in a lamp you'll never want to use?
+Shoddy lamps will flicker and ghost.
+You'll experience a lot more eye stress, strain and headache.
+Why invest in a lamp you'll never want to switch on?

-Ultimately, brands will charge more for their products.
-The initial expense can be hard to swallow, but you'll be paid dividends for a smart purchase over the long run.
+Ultimately, brand names charge a bit more for their products.
+The initial expense can be hard to swallow, but those products go the distance.